kkestell/kestell.org/src/content/about/colophon.md

 builder serve --root ./src --output ./dist --port 8080
 ```

-Both the `build` and `serve` commands accept optional `--drafts` and `--pdfs` arguments which include draft posts in the build and control PDF generation, respectively.
+Both the `build` and `serve` commands accept optional `--drafts`, `--pdfs`, and `--optimize` arguments which include draft posts in the build, and control PDF generation and image optimization, respectively.

 ## Misc.
 Notes